 - 1. All required courses in relevant degree. - 2.
-A minimum grade point average of 3.00 for the total graduate degree.
-Required courses with grade D+ or lower must be retaken. - 3.
+A minimum grade point average of 3.00 for the total graduate degree, with no more than six hours of grade "C+" or lower included (credits earned with a grade of "D+" or lower will not be applicable to the degree). - 3.
 Formal application for graduation.